exbin/xbup-java/README.md

 Project uses various libraries with specific licenses and some tools are licensed with multiple licenses with exceptions for specific modules to cover license requirements for used libraries.

-License: Apache V2 (see LICENSE-2.0.txt)
+License: Apache V2 (see LICENSE.txt)